titon/toolkit/docs/en/setup/getting-started.md

 Now comes the fun part, testing the code.
 Open up the previously created HTML file and hover your mouse over the button in the page.
 If all goes well, you shall see a contextual tooltip appear relative to the button.
 Awesome right?

 <div class="notice is-warning">
-    If no styles have been defined yet, the button and tooltip plugins will use default styles, which look rather bland.
+    If no styles have been defined yet, the button and tooltip modules will use default styles, which look rather bland.
 </div>

 Getting started with Toolkit was extremely easy, and we can guarantee working in and integrating it is just as easy.